franktopel/knockout-book/markdown/1 Introduction to the [Knockout.js] MVVM library.md

 In contrast to many of the other available MVC/MVVM implementations, Knockout.js is a library that takes care of the **data-binding** between the model and the view.
 By oing this, it frees developers from the hassle of manually updating the DOM when data in the JS model changes, respectively vice versa, updating the JS model when the user modifies the data in the course of interaction with the web application.

-It also offers binding of viewmodel functionality to events, and last but not least, [templating]. v3.2.0 introduced [Knockout components]
+It also offers binding of viewmodel functionality to events, and last but not least, [templating]. v3.2.0 introduced [Knockout components].

 Knockout was developed and is maintained as an open source project by Steve Sanderson, a Microsoft employee.
 Despite this fact Knockout never was and never will be a Microsoft product, and is release under the [MIT License].